JitterSystems/GhostBox/README.md

 🛑 Important Considerations

 Network: Uses --share-net.
 Your identity is hidden, but your IP is visible to the destination.
-Use a VPN on the host for total anonymity.
+Use a Mixnet or TOR on the host to achieve even more anonymity

 Sudo Requirement: ghostbox.py requires a brief sudo prompt at launch to enable Kernel Lockdown.
 Once the kernel is locked and the sandbox is built, the application runs as a standard, unprivileged user.